-The 3GPP system shall provide a mechanism to expose broadcasting capabilities to external Broadcasters’ management systems.
+[PR.5.1.2.4-005] The 3GPP system shall provide a mechanism to expose broadcasting capabilities to external Broadcasters’ management systems.

-The 3GPP system shall be able to reserve groups of resources for Broadcast channels
+[PR.5.1.2.4-006] The 3GPP system shall be able to reserve groups of resources for Broadcast channels

-The 3GPP system shall be able to support broadcast of video streams such as 4k/8k UHD.
+[PR.5.1.2.4-007] The 3GPP system shall be able to support broadcast of video streams such as 4k/8k UHD.

-The 3GPP device shall be able elect to receive a reduced quality version of the broadcast for display on their device screen (typically less than 12”) or a full quality version of the same channel for presentation to a video presentation monitor (typically much larger than their device , ie:32” to 72”screen size)
+[PR.5.1.2.4-008] The 3GPP device shall be able elect to receive a reduced quality version of the broadcast for display on their device screen (typically less than 12”) or a full quality version of the same channel for presentation to a video presentation monitor (typically much larger than their device , ie:32” to 72”screen size)

-The 3GPP System shall allow the UE to receive broadcasts selected by the user (from the Broadcaster’s management system) in accordance with any appropriate authorisations by the Broadcaster.
+[PR.5.1.2.4-009] The 3GPP System shall allow the UE to receive broadcasts selected by the user (from the Broadcaster’s management system) in accordance with any appropriate authorisations by the Broadcaster.